 The shaft is connected to the armature of a generator.
 After giving up most of its energy, the water passes through a channel called the tailrace to a relatively shallow storage area called the after bay.

-Figure 1 Basic Parts of a Hydroelectric Power Plant
+Figure 1 Basic Parts of a Hydropower Plant

 Inlet gates in the penstock are usually completely open, but large drive motors can adjust the gates to control water flow.